varjoinen/varjoinen.github.io/src/content/posts/building-blocks-for-a-successful-multi-vendor-project.md

 This has been earlier published in [Medium](https://medium.com/@varjoinen/building-blocks-for-a-successful-multi-vendor-project-2692e18f076c)

-# Building blocks for a successful multi vendor project

 Think about a team and challenges it might encounter when developing a great new product.
 Then multiply the size of those challenges by ten, add bureaucracy, misunderstandings and corporate liabilities to the mix.